aaron-peloquin/untitled-game/README.md

 Applications ([/apps](./apps)) are packages that link, bundle and compile functionality implemented in library ([/libs](./libs)) packages for being deployed.

 ## Getting Started
+1. `npm install -g nx` globally install the `nx` cli on your dev machine
-1. `npm i` to install local packages
+2. `npm i` to install packages local packages
-2. `npm run start` to start the local dev server
+3. `npm run start` to start the local dev server on [localhost:4200](http://localhost:4200)